smguilia/overview-1/ibm-cloud-platform.md

 The {{site.data.keyword.compliance_full}} offers a single location where you can validate that your resources are meeting continuous security and compliance.

-With the {{site.data.keyword.compliance_short}}, you can create profiles and config rules to ensure that specific areas of your business adhere to your defined requirements or industry regulations.
+You can create profiles and config rules to ensure that specific areas of your business adhere to your defined requirements or industry regulations.
 From the {{site.data.keyword.compliance_short}} dashboard, you can download detailed reports that you can use to provide evidence to stakeholders or external auditors.
 The {{site.data.keyword.compliance_short}} also offers security insights that you can use to detect potential threats when observing your account activity.
 For more information, see [Getting started with {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic=security-compliance-getting-started).

 ## Creating resources
 {: #provisioning-layer}

 The resource controller is the next-generation {{site.data.keyword.Bluemix_notm}} platform provisioning layer that manages the lifecycle of {{site.data.keyword.Bluemix_notm}} resources in your account.
-Resources are provisioned globally in an account scope.
-The resource controller supports both synchronous and asynchronous provisioning of resources.
+Resources are created globally in an account scope.
+The resource controller supports the creation of resources both synchronously and asynchronously.
 Examples of resources include databases, accounts, processors, memory, and storage limits.

 In general, resources that are tracked by the provisioning layer are intended to associate usage metrics and billing, but that isn’t always the case.
-In some cases, the resource might be associated with the provisioning layer to ensure that the resource lifecycle can be managed along with the account lifecycle.
+In some cases, the resource might be associated with the provisioning layer to ensure that its lifecycle can be managed along with the account lifecycle.
 The resource controller uses {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) for authentication and authorization of actions that are taken against the provisioning layer.

 ### Resource lifecycle management
 {: #lifecycle}